 College staff can make the following inquiries only: Is the animal required due to a disability?
 What task has the animal been trained to perform?

 Individuals are encouraged but not required to contact Disability Support Services (DSS) if bringing a service animal to campus.

 Accessible parking is handled through the Department of Public Safety (DPS) – 636-922-8545.
 Only those vehicles with state issued disabled plates or hang tags can park in ADA designated parking spaces.

 The Department of Public Safety (DPS) officers are the college’s first responders.
 DPS is responsible for medical emergencies, evacuations and any emergency responses.
 Students may contact DPS to notify the department of any potential medical issues (636-922-8545).

 Students who think that their disability will preclude them from taking the assessment under standard conditions should contact the Disability Support Services (DSS) manager.
 Refer to the Assessment Center's information on the college website.
 DSS may administer the assessment with supporting disability documentation.
-Students need to request the individual assessment prior to taking the test in the Assessment Center.
-The test will be scheduled depending upon DSS assistants' work schedules.
+Students should request the individual assessment prior to taking the test in the Assessment Center.
+Students will need to schedule an exam time with the DSS assistants.

-Students and faculty should plan ahead regarding accommodations.
-DSS is available to assist in determining the college’s responsibility regarding reasonable accommodations.
-It is recommended that the student discuss the situation with the site coordinator and DSS prior to the start of the semester.
-As with all accommodation requests, eight weeks advance notice is recommended.
+Students and faculty should plan ahead regarding accommodations for outside campus experiences.
+DSS is available to assist in removing barriers at internship or clinical sites.
+It is recommended that the student discuss the situation with the site coordinator and DSS prior to the start of the semester to clarify what the student’s needs may be.

 636-922-8627 or 636-922-8581